 Make it essential - objectives for reform: Make it readythings the system needs to do: Urban centres Supporting towns and cities to ensure they build on their role as vibrant economic and community centres Interventions that create and maintain quality local environments Rurality Treat our natural capital as an asset while developing delivery models that work for dispersed communities.
-Enable connecting infrastructure and increase productivity in rural and coastal communities as a driver for increased prosperity Interventions that respect our natural environment rage 4 Support the local economy and residents to reduce climate impacts.
-Work to mitigate the impacts of climate change that we can't avoid Interventions that recognise and act on the climate emergency 44 Community-led Build and nurture community strengths and assets, rather than a deficit model Interventions that facilitate participation and involvement Systems-led Build relationships and partnerships to operate across a system, rather than individual organisations Interventions that strengthen working together Create a shared strategic intent that transcends organisations, rather than distinct organisational priorities Interventions that avoid duplication and align effort Improve quality and sustainability Improve the quality of local government services across Somerset, while ensuring financial sustainability for public services Interventions the improve public services and future sustainability local councils, against which options have been appraised.
-They answer the question 'what does good look like?'
+Enable connecting infrastructure and increase productivity in rural and coastal communities as a driver for increased prosperity delivery models that work for dispersed communities.
+Enable connecting infrastructure and increase productivity in rural and Interventions that respect our natural environment Fage : > Support the local economy and residents to reduce climate impacts.
+Work to mitigate the impacts of climate change that we can't avoid Interventions that recognise and act on the climate emergency ეკ Community- led > Build and nurture community strengths and assets, rather than a deficit model Interventions that facilitate participation and involvement Systems-led e -e > Build relationships and partnerships to operate across a system, rather than individual organisations Interventions that strengthen working Agreed priorities > Create a shared strategic intent that transcends organisations, rather than distinct organisational priorities Interventions that avoid duplication and align effort Improve quality and sustainability @ > Improve the quality of local government services across Somerset, while ensuring financial sustainability for public services Interventions the improve public services and future sustainability